MuchAdoNet/muchadonet.github.io/docs/commands.md

     .QueryAsync<long>();
 ```

-This may look like a possible SQL injection vulnerability, but it is not, since the injected value is replaced with a parameter placeholder, and the value itself is passed to the command via parameter.
+This may look like a possible SQL injection vulnerability, but it is not, since the injected value is replaced with a parameter placeholder in the SQL statement, and the value itself is passed to the command via parameter.
 The exact syntax of the parameter placeholder depends on the database provider; by default, it uses arbitrarily named parameters like `@ado1` and `@ado2`, but some providers use `$1` and `$2` or even just `?`.

-There is much more to learn about [formatted SQL](./formatted-sql.md) and [parameters](./parameters.md) later in the documentation.
+There is much more to learn about [formatted SQL](./formatted-sql.md) and [parameters](./parameters.md) elsewhere in the documentation.

 ## Setting the timeout

 To set the command timeout, which overrides the default command timeout, chain a call to `WithTimeout` before executing the command.

-`WithTimeout` accepts a `TimeSpan`, which is rounded up to the nearest second when used to set `IDbCommand.CommandTimeout`.
+`WithTimeout` accepts a [`TimeSpan`](https://learn.microsoft.com/en-us/dotnet/api/system.timespan), which is rounded up to the nearest second when used to set the actual [`CommandTimeout`](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbcommand.commandtimeout).
 You can use `Timeout.InfiniteTimeSpan` or `TimeSpan.Zero` to wait indefinitely.

 ```csharp
 var averageHeight = await connector